 The last step in brewing Darjeeling tea is straining off any excess liquid before serving it in cups or teapots.
 Many people like to add their favorite spices or flavors such as cinnamon or mint, while others prefer to drink their Darjeeling tea plain.
 No matter how you choose to enjoy this type of tea, its unique flavor will remain intact as long as you follow these steps for proper brewing.

-See also What is the history of Silver Needle Tea?
+See also What is the origin of Shoumei Tea?

 Darjeeling Tea Flavour Profile